Apartment FAQ (with childhood photos!)

 Q: What happens if your landlord sells the building or wants their apartment back?

 A: It’s noteworthy that my “landlord” is not single person, but a company who owns multiple buildings in the city.
-They do not want nor care about my individual apartment, at least they haven’t in the 130+ years it has existed!
+They do not want nor care about my individual apartment, at least they haven’t in the 100+ years it has existed!
 I’m not entirely sure about selling the building but this is something I have never thought or worried about.
-Families have lived in my building for generations.
-There is perhaps a chance my building could one day go co-op, in which I would probably be offered some sort of insider price, but I honestly hope that doesn’t happen!
+This is a rental building, half of the apartments are rent stabilized and been inhabited by the same families for many years longer than I’ve been alive.
+There is perhaps a chance my building could one day go co-op, in which I would probably be offered some sort of insider price.

 Q: If you had the opportunity, would you ever want to buy your apartment?